 When it comes to categories (Single Grain, Single Malt etc), there are no rules yet laid down for the English and Welsh, though current releases from the few distilleries in production follow the Scottish framework.
 All 14 English whisky distilleries can be seen on our map.

 We have an incredible opportunity here at Cooper King Distillery to embrace the freedom afforded to us by the current regulations.
-Please join us as we embark on our journey to produce adventurous spirits driven by craftsmanship, integrity and flavour.
+Please join us as we embark on our journey to produce spirits underpinned by craftsmanship, honesty and adventure.

 In addition to the terms used on the diagrams above, here are a few more you’re likely to stumble across as you look over the myriad of bottles in your local whisky store; we hope their explanations give you some insight.
 It may be worth taking a look at our article on whisky myths too.
 Please note, these terms are not universally enshrined in law, and each country has a different attitude to their use (some are strict, some are rather laissez-faire …).
 Our whisky glossary will be expanded and given its own blog post in due course.

 - Cask strength – whisky bottled at the strength it left the cask, with no water added; often around 60% abv.

 - Chill-filtered - whisky that has been passed through a filter at low temperatures after maturation.
 This removes particles that cause a hazy appearance, but also those associated with colour and flavour.

 - Malt spirit – a generic term given to any drink made from malted barley.